viveknathani/viveknathani.github.io/src/static/markdown/LISTS.md

 3. the oath of the vayuputras by amish tripathi
 4. desigining data intensive applications
 5. an era of darkness - the british empire in india
-6. the first world war (currently reading, and really liking it!)
+6. the first world war by john keegan (currently reading, and really liking it!)

 ### movies